 When it comes to desserts, Pakhlava is a fragrant pastry layered with honey drizzled nuts, cardamom, saffron and cloves.

-If you fall head over heels for Baku cuisine, you can also join a half-day culinary workshop which incorporates market shopping for ingredients, followed by cooking and sampling the dishes!
+If you fall head over heels for Baku cuisine, you can also join a half-day culinary workshop that incorporates market shopping for ingredients, followed by cooking and sampling the dishes!

 Take a Trip to Khinalig Village